How We Reduced Our Expenses by $18,790 Last Year

 What’s the difference?

-Travelling was significantly cheaper than renting for us.
-Partially because of my work covering some accommodation e.g. in the Solomon Islands, Fiji and Slovenia.
+Travelling was significantly cheaper than renting for us, partially because of work covering some accommodation e.g. in the Solomon Islands, Fiji and Slovenia.

-How I Will Reduce Housing Costs for 2020/2021 and how you can too
+How we Will Reduce Housing Costs for 2020/2021 and how you can too

 It is a popular location so while it isn’t big enough to rent one of the rooms out and doesn’t have a garage to rent out, we can lease it on Airbnb when we travel.